cyrille-visser/FastHack-SQL/Student/Challenge02.md

 To begin, download and open the [Intelligent Query Processing notebook](./Resources/SQLWTH_Challenge3_IntelligentQueryProcessing.ipynb?raw=true) (either "Save link as..." or save the JSON text as a file) using Azure Data Studio or another tool of your choice that can work with a standard Jupyter Notebook.
 The Notebook will walk you through the test, comparing performance of an analytical query using compatibility mode 130 vs 150.

-Follow the steps to create a Log Analytics workspace, a monitoring user, and an Azure Virtual Machine to [enable Azure Monitor SQL Insights ](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/sql-insights-enable) on your subscription, and start monitoring your databases.

 While it's clear the SQL Server 2019 version performs better, the challenge is to understand why.
 Leverage Query Store to evaluate the differences in performance and execution plans.

 ### Understand key blockers